 The Human Proteome Project (HPP) was established by the Human Proteome Organization (HUPO) to explore the human proteome and to enable the routine, reliable and broad application of state-of the-art measurements of proteins and proteomes by life scientists studying the molecular mechanisms of biological processes and human disease (1).
 This will be accomplished through the generation of laboratory and informational resources that support both research and routine measurement of the process- or disease relevant proteins (2).

 To accomplish these goals, the HPP reaches out to clinical scientists or clinicians who are using, or consider using, proteomics for their research projects (3).
 Since the 2015 congress in Vancouver, Canada the HPP has supported a number of clinical scientists with a travel grant to attend the HUPO World Congress.

-NOW OPEN - 2017 HPP Clinical Scientist Travel Grant Applications - Deadline June 30, 2017
+2017 HPP Clinical Scientist Travel Grant Recipients

 Past HPP Clinical Scientist Travel Grant recipients: